ChapmanCPSC370/adarkroom/README.md

 * (Done) Add an end-game score display for players to save and compare scores.

-* (Done) Add new 'civilizations:' column to room display for creating packs
+* (Done) Add new 'challenges:' column to room display for civilization challenges

 * (Done) Lights off upon page load instead of on